 Weedmaps and Leafly were two of the original cannabis websites, and both continue to dominate online traffic for cannabis marketplaces.
-You know you should take advantage of a platform, but which one is better for your dispensary?
+You may want take advantage of a platform, but which one is better for your dispensary?
 We are breaking down each platform to help you decide which one is the best fit for you and your business.

 Looking from the top down, Weedmaps is primarily focused on finding nearby dispensaries whereas Leafly has a more comprehensive database of products and strains alongside dispensary information.
 Each company is now public on the NASDAQ and has expanded their offerings beyond the basic services they started with.
 So, which should you pick?